 - 6.1 When a child/learner appears to be sick or displays symptoms of COVID-19, such as dry cough, high fever, respiratory distress or shortness of breath, loss of taste or smell, diarrhoea or report a sore throat, the procedure below must be followed: - 6.1.1 Isolate the learner and keep them separate from other learners and staff until they can be assessed by a health professional.
-The school must ensure that the learner has full understanding of what is happening and why, and for the isolation to be responsibly managed in an area in which the learner feels safe and where they are able to communicate easily with a staff member in an office nearby, in order to avoid any unnecessary anxiety. - 6.1.2 Provide the learner with a face mask or face shield if they do not already have one on. - 6.1.3 The parents, caregivers or guardians of the child/learner must be informed immediately. - 6.1.4 Call the school nurse or the facility manager of the nearest health facility, the NICD toll-free emergency hotline for COVID-19 (0800 029 999) or the provincial officials, whose details are listed in the DBE Standard Operating Procedure for the Prevention, Containment and Management of COVID-19 in Schools and School Communities. - 6.1.5 The school will be advised on any further actions to be taken.
+The school is to ensure that the learner has full understanding of what is happening and why, making use of South African Sign Language and/or their preferred medium of communication to avoid any unnecessary anxiety. - 6.1.2 Provide the learner with a transparent face shield if they do not already have one on. - 6.1.3 The parents, caregivers or guardians of the child/learner must be informed immediately. - 6.1.4 Call the school nurse or the facility manager of the nearest health facility, the NICD toll-free emergency hotline for COVID-19 (0800 029 999) or the provincial officials, whose details are listed in the DBE Standard Operating Procedure for the Prevention, Containment and Management of COVID-19 in Schools and School Communities. - 6.1.5 The school will be advised on any further actions to be taken.